-- explain, analyze, develop, and criticize ideas effectively. - use within an essay supporting material drawn from primary and secondary sources, including appropriate citations; - organize individual paragraphs and entire essays; - construct sentences with accuracy, variety, and clarity; - use appropriate diction and tone; - control conventions of written English (e.g. punctuation, spelling, reference, agreement).
+- The ability to perform effectively the essential steps of the writing process (prewriting, organizing, composing, revising, and editing). - The ability to explain, analyze, develop, and criticize ideas effectively. - Effective use within an essay of supporting material drawn from reading or other sources. - Effective organization within the paragraph and the essay. - Accuracy, variety, and clarity of sentences. - Appropriate diction - Control of conventional mechanics: grammar (e.g. punctuation, spelling, reference, agreement).